jespercockx/lbss-lecture-notes/05_static_type_checking.md

 Here, $\cget \Gamma x$ is a (meta-level) partial function that looks up the type assigned to $x$ by $\Gamma$, if there is an entry for $x$.
+This rule says that a variable reference is only well-typed if the required variable is bound, and the type of the variable reference is the type of the variable in the current context.

 We can now also give a typing rule for `arlen`: